-- Select a list item as test value. - Press ENTER.
+- · Select a list item as test value. - Press ENTER.

-status value event value Status OK or Status error.
-Active or Passive.
-If the external measuring instrument displays the value (min.
-If the external measuring instrument displays the value (min. output value for Status error, max. output for Status OK), output value for Passive, max. output for Active), the output the output functions correctly. functions correctly.
+status value event value Status OK or Status error If the external measuring instrument displays the value (min.
+Active or Passive If the external measuring instrument displays the value (min. output value for Status error, max. output value for Status OK), the output functions correctly. output value for Passive, max. output value for Active), the output functions correctly.

-• Select Repeat to repeat the test or Finish to display the next menu item.

-- Press ENTER. - Press BRK for severals seconds to return to the main menu.
+- Select Repeat to repeat the test.
+Select Finish to display the next menu item. - Press ENTER. - Press BRK for severals seconds to return to the main menu.